ricardoalcocer/lilacs/README.md

 Li'l ACS is a combiantion of Node.ACS (to expose an API) + ACS (as a data store), that will provide you with an instant API for you mobile or web app.

 ## Installation
-LilACS is designed with simplicity in mind.

 The steps to get LilACS are:

 1. Install ACS if you don't already have it: **[sudo] npm install acs -g**
 2. Login to ACS: **acs login**